JamesParrott/py-avdu/README.md

 # Py-avdu

-An unofficial incomplete port of [Sammy-T](https://github.com/Sammy-T)'s [avdu](https://github.com/Sammy-T/avdu), re-written in Python by [Claude]() (and the hundreds of thousands of coders whose work it was trained on), main function added, and packaged for PyPI by [James Parrott](https://github.com/JamesParrott).
+An unofficial incomplete port of [Sammy-T](https://github.com/Sammy-T)'s [avdu](https://github.com/Sammy-T/avdu).
+It was re-written in Python by [Claude](https://claude.ai/) (and the hundreds of thousands of coders whose work it was trained on), The main function was added and it was packaged for PyPI by [James Parrott](https://github.com/JamesParrott) (who should be held responsible).

 I use this myself, simply for peace of mind before factory resetting my phone, by exporting my encrypted vault from [Aegis](https://getaegis.app/), simply as a check to make sure I can generate TOTP codes without a phone, to access all my accounts in case of a problem reinstalling Aegis.

-Before deleting any credentials or factory resetting any devices, please verify that you really can generate the same correct codes from your backup vault, as from the original authenticator app the backup was taken from.
+Before deleting any credentials or factory resetting any devices, please verify that you really can generate the same correct codes from your own backup vault, as from the original authenticator app the backup was taken from.